INSTRUCTIONS FOR APPLYING

 What you should do...

-- Using a Transfer Credit Evaluation for General Education Equivalency form (available from your class dean), list your transfer courses in the left column.
+- Using a Transfer Credit Evaluation for General Education Equivalency form (available from the Deans’ Office) list your transfer courses in the left column.
 In the next two columns, use WesMaps to list the courses from the Wesleyan curriculum that most closely match the courses from your previous institution.
 For less obvious matches, be prepared to provide documentation (e.g. course catalog description, syllabus) to justify the match that has been made.
 Partial credit courses can be listed.
 Questions regarding the appropriate matches of transfer courses should be directed to your class dean.

 - From the WesMaps description for each Wesleyan course you have identified as an equivalent to a transfer course, use the next two columns to identify the GenEd Area and GenEd department for each course.
 Please note that not all courses at Wesleyan count for General Education.
 If you cannot find a Wesleyan equivalent for a transfer course or if the course you have identified as an equivalent does not have a GenEd designation, then you will not be able to get GenEd credit for the course.